 - About the Author

-This new book draws on the contributions of a range of international experts to consider the current archival landscape and imagine the archive of the future.
+This book draws on the contributions of a range of international experts to consider the current archival landscape and imagine the archive of the future.
 Firmly rooted in current professional debate and scholarship, Archival Futures offers thought provoking and accessible chapters that aim to challenge and inspire archivists globally and to encourage debate about their futures.

 It is widely acknowledged that the archive profession/discipline is facing a time of change.
 The digital world has presented changes in how records are created, used, stored and communicated.
 At the same time, there is increased public debate over issues such as ownership of and access to information and its authenticity and reliability in a networked and interconnected world.
 On a practical level archivists are being asked to do more, to have a greater range of skills, often with increasingly restricted resources while competing with others to maintain their role as experts in ever changing environments.